mega-ace-hackathon/first-hackathon/BoxBasedIndexing/README.md

 NoOp(“NONE”)
 //always approves the transaction and does nothing else (will be used to increase transaction budget)

-AddMonster(“CREATE”, uint64 name, uint64 attack, uint64 defense, uint64 HP, uint64 X, uint64 Y, uint64 ASAid)
+AddMonster(“CREATE”, string name, uint64 attack, uint64 defense, uint64 HP, uint64 X, uint64 Y, uint64 ASAid)
 //adds a monster to the map and approves the transaction if succesful

 FindMonstersInLocation(“LOOKUP_BY_LOC”, uint64 X, uint64 Y, uint64 radius_squared)